Wrongful Convictions – The Impact of Mishandled Evidence on the Accused

 The type of evidence that the ongoing FBI review is focusing on is no longer used to support criminal charges.
 Still, the findings have troubling implications.
 The accuracy issues that the review has uncovered may occur with many types of forensic evidence.

-The Innocence Project explains that forensic evidence is often presented in trial as fully accurate.
+The Innocence Project explains that forensic proofs are often presented in trial as fully accurate.
 In reality, some methods, such as firearm tool mark analysis, have not been verified as scientifically reliable.
 Techniques that are considered accurate, such as DNA testing, can also yield incorrect results if analysts make mistakes.
 Intentional misconduct on the part of analysts, although rare, is also a danger that should be taken into account.

 Together, these factors can create a significant risk of wrongful convictions, which is a possibility that should not be overlooked during criminal cases.”